-Former Cardinals safety Quentin Harris begins his 14th season in Arizona's scouting department and first as Vice President, Player Personnel after being promoted in February, 2021.
-Harris spent the past two years (2019-20) as Director, Player Personnel after working as the team's Director, Pro Scouting for six seasons (2013-18).
+Former Cardinals safety Quentin Harris begins his 13th season in Arizona's scouting department and second as Director, Player Personnel after being promoted in May, 2019.

+Originally hired following his playing career in June, 2008 as a pro scout, Harris was first elevated to Assistant Pro Personnel Director in 2010 before working as the team's Director, Pro Scouting for six seasons (2013-18).

-In his current role with the Cardinals, Harris works alongside GM Steve Keim, managing both the college and pro personnel departments.
-His duties include evaluating the top college prospects nationally as well as the organization and implementation of the draft process.
-He oversees the propersonnel department which includes player acquisition, evaluation and assisting with player contract negotiations.
+In his current role with the Cardinals, Harris works alongside GM Steve Keim, overseeing both the college and pro personnel departments while assisting with player contract negotiations.

 A free safety for four seasons with the Cardinals (2002-05), Harris began his scouting career after finishing his NFL playing career with the Denver Broncos in 2007.
-He joined the Cardinals in 2008 as a pro scout and was elevated to Assistant Pro Personnel Director in 2010.

 Harris was signed by the Cardinals as an undrafted rookie free agent in 2002 out of Syracuse and appeared in 54 games (six starts) over four seasons.
-He led the Cardinals in special teams tackles for two consecutive seasons (19 in 2004, 24 in 2005)

-before signing as a free agent with the New York Giants in 2006.
+He led the Cardinals in special teams tackles for two consecutive seasons (19 in 2004, 24 in 2005) before signing as a free agent with the New York Giants in 2006.
 After being waived by the Giants following training camp, Harris signed with the Broncos later that season and appeared in six games.